SchoolOfCode/ai-tools-audit-ai-heroes/IvyAI_Evaluation.md

 ---

 ## B. Risk

-### Example Questions to Answer:
-- What are the potential downsides?
-- Are there security or compliance concerns?

 ### 1. Job Displacement:
 **Risk:** The automation of tasks like customer service, student inquiries, and IT support could lead to job displacement in administrative roles.